TobyX-Corp/phantom-react/docs/tutorial.md

 ```
 this._onBoxHover = this._onBoxHover.bind(this);
 ```
 The above method is invoked when the user hovers on or off the box.
 When the user hovers on the box isHovering is set to true and we update the state variable to reflect the new text value.
-Since React is a declarative framework and the state.text variable is bound to the ViroText component, the text will change automatically as the user hovers on and off the box.
+Since React is a declarative framework and the state.text variable is bound to the Text component, the text will change automatically as the user hovers on and off the box.

 Let's look at our final code with our new changes: